-In New Zealand, patches of bladder kelp are typically small and discrete, usually less than 100 m2, although large beds (less than 1 km2) are found along the North Otago coast (Fyfe et al 1999).
+In New Zealand, patches of bladder kelp are typically small and discrete, usually less than 100 m^2 , although large beds (less than 1 km^2) are found along the North Otago coast (Fyfe et al 1999).
+Although there are anecdotal accounts of changes in the distribution of Macrocystis in New Zealand, particularly in the northern portion of its range near Cape Campbell and in the Marlborough Sounds, and also in offshore Otago sites, baseline data are very limited, and the extent of population and distributional declines remain unclear (D'Archino et al 2019).
 Although there are currently no data evaluating stock structure for bladder kelp in New Zealand, Alberto et al (2010, 2011) found low, but significant, genetic differentiation over a 70 km stretch of coast in the Santa Barbara Channel in southern California.
 In a New Zealand context, where stands of bladder kelp are small and discrete, these results suggest that stocks may display strong spatial structuring; however, these results should be viewed with caution because current regimes in the Santa Barbara Channel are strongly unidirectional.
+Research conducted at University of Otago is currently investigating genetic structure of M. pyrifera around New Zealand (Desmond & Le pers. comm.).